JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 ## Advantages of Developing a Plugin in Kotlin

 Using [Kotlin](https://kotlinlang.org) to write plugins for the IntelliJ Platform is very similar to writing plugins in Java.
-Existing plugin developers can get started by converting boilerplate Java classes to their Kotlin equivalents by using the [J2K compiler](https://kotlinlang.org/docs/mixing-java-kotlin-intellij.html#converting-an-existing-java-file-to-kotlin-with-j2k) bundled with the IntelliJ Platform (versions 143.+), and developers can easily mix and match Kotlin classes with their existing Java code.
+Existing plugin developers can get started by converting boilerplate Java classes to their Kotlin equivalents by using the [J2K converter](https://kotlinlang.org/docs/mixing-java-kotlin-intellij.html#converting-an-existing-java-file-to-kotlin-with-j2k) (part of Kotlin plugin), and developers can easily mix and match Kotlin classes with their existing Java code.

 In addition to [null safety](https://kotlinlang.org/docs/null-safety.html) and [type-safe builders](https://kotlinlang.org/docs/type-safe-builders.html), the Kotlin language offers many convenient features for plugin development, which make plugins easier to read and simpler to maintain.
 Much like [Kotlin for Android](https://kotlinlang.org/docs/android-overview.html), the IntelliJ Platform makes extensive use of callbacks, which are easy to express as [lambdas](https://kotlinlang.org/docs/lambdas.html) in Kotlin.